Gravel bicycle: Drivetrain

 The drivetrains for gravel bikes are mostly supplied by the three major groupset manufacturers, Shimano, SRAM, and Campagnolo, and, like other aspects of gravel bikes, offer a blend of characteristics from road and mountain bicycles.

 Unlike touring bicycles, where bar-end shifters remain quite commonly used, most gravel bicycles use integrated brake levers and shifting ("brifters") either identical to, or very similar to, modern racing bicycles.
 Electronic shifting is very common on high-end gravel bicycles.

 Shimano and Campagnolo have branded families of dedicated gravel components, namely Shimano GRX and Campagnolo Ekar.
-SRAM does not have a dedicated gravel brand, using a mix of componentry from their mountain bike and road bike ranges.
+SRAM recently developed its own XPLR collection adding gravel-specific features in some of their RED, Force and Rival groupsets, as a complement of using their mix of AXS for electronic mountain bike and road bike ranges.

-Unlike on road bikes, where "2x" drivetrains with two front chainrings are ubiquitous, and unlike mountain bikes where "1x" drivetrains with a single front chainring are now standard on new bikes, both 1x and 2x drivetrain options are widely available for gravel bikes.
+Unlike on road bikes, where "2x" drivetrains with two chainrings are ubiquitous, and unlike mountain bikes where "1x" drivetrains with a single chainring are standard on new bikes, both 1x and 2x drivetrain options are widely available for gravel bikes.
+Cheap gravel-style bike models are often equipped with three front gears and seven rear gears.

 While chosen gearing depends on terrain and rider preference, it is typical for gravel bikes to offer slightly lower gearing than road bicycles.